Artlobby/commander_keen/Proposal.md

 - `JavaScript` and `ReactJS` for game logic,
 - `ReactJS` and `CSS` for effects rendering,

-In addition to the entry file, there will be three components involved in this project:
+In addition to the entry file, there will be five components involved in this project:

 `game.jsx`: this component will hander overall game logic including tracking keys, the global store, etc.